dxatscale/sfpowerkit/README.md

 OPTIONS
   -f, --folder=folder                               path to the folder which contains the profiles to be reconciled,if project contain multiple package directories, please provide a comma seperated list, if omitted, all the package directories will be checked for profiles
-  -d, --destfolder=destfolder                       the destination folder for reconciled profiles, if omitted existing profiles will be reconciled
+  -d, --destfolder=destfolder                       the destination folder for reconciled profiles, if omitted existing profiles will be reconciled and will be rewritten in the current location
-  -n, --profilelist=profilelist                     the profile names that will be reconcile. if ommited, all the profiles components will be reconciled.
+  -n, --profilelist=profilelist                     list of profiles to be reconciled.
+If ommited, all the profiles components will be reconciled.
   -s, --sourceonly                                  set this flag to reconcile profiles only against component available in the project only.
 Using this flag will remove all userpermissions from reconciled profiles
-  -u, --targetorg=targetorg                         org against which profiles will be reconciled. this parameter can be ommited if sourceonly flag is set.
+  -u, --targetorg=targetorg                         org against which profiles will be reconciled. this parameter can be ommited if sourceonly flag is used.
   --apiversion=apiversion                           override the api version used for api requests made by this command --json                                            format output as json --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)  [default: warn] logging level for this command invocation